 If you plan to plant your living Christmas tree in the landscape after the holidays, keep in mind its mature size, as some varieties can grow to be quite large.
 Here are some of our favorite living Christmas tree selections for 2022.

-Classic Living Christmas Trees
+Classic Conifers for Living Christmas Trees

 - Grand Fir (Abies grandis) – True green needles lie flat on evenly spaced branches, forming a dense cone; one of the best fragrances of any evergreen tree; 75’H by 30’W at maturity